Wlodarski/DR-Altimeter/INSTALL.md

 ## Linux and other OS

-DR-Altimeter has not been tested on operating systems other than Windows 10 running Python 3.6, but it should work with only minor tweeks.
+DR-Altimeter has not been tested on operating systems other than Windows 10 running Python 3.6, but it should work with only minor tweaks.

 1. Download the Python [source files](sources):
    - DR-Altimeter.py